 Book a stay at Ten Hill Place Hotel.

-12. Blue Reef Cottages, St Kilda
+12. Blue Reef Cottages, Isle of Harris (for trips to St Kilda)

 Truly escape from it all with a getaway at the luxurious Blue Reef self-catering cottages on the stunning Isle of Harris in the Outer Hebrides.
-Set in the magnificent village of Scarista, you can enjoy panoramic coastal views out to sea and across the island as you relax in your private jacuzzi and sauna.
+Set in the village of Scarista, you can enjoy panoramic coastal views out to sea and across the island as you relax in your private jacuzzi and sauna.
 Perfect for a romantic getaway, these cottages are remote but close enough to local amenities and things to do.

 Book a stay at Blue Reef Cottage.